|

 Invited – Plenary Session

 Prof. Santos (D.Sc.
 Tech., Chem.
 Eng.) is a Full Professor and Chair in Biomedical Engineering, and the Head of the Department of Biomaterials and Biomedical Technology, University Medical Center Groningen, University of Groningen.
-He holds Visiting Professorships at the Shanghai Jiao Tong University School of Medicine and University of Tartu, and he is also an Honorary Adjunct Fellow at the University of Technology Sydney.
-Prof. Santos research interests include the development of nanoparticles/nanomedicines and (porous) biomaterials for biomedical applications, particularly cancer and heart diseases.
-He is co-author of more than +550 publications (+29000 citations; h-index = 98) and 6 patents.
-Prof. Santos has received prestigious honours, e.g., the "Talent Prize in Science" in 2010 attributed by the Portuguese Government, the European Research Council Starting Grant in 2013 and the Proof-of-Concept Grant in 2018, the Academy of Finland Award for Social Impact in 2016, and the Controlled Release Society Young Investigator Award 2021.
+He was also a former Full Professor at the University of Helsinki, Faculty of Pharmacy.
+Prof. Santos is also the co-founder of the startups Capsamedix Oy and Medixmicro Oy, and was the Coordinator of a large MSCA-ITN P4 FIT network in tendon repair (~ 4.1 m€).
+He helds an Honorary Adjunct Fellow at the University of Technology Sydney, and held previously Visiting Professorships at the Shanghai Jiao Tong University School of Medicine and University of Tartu.
+Prof. Santos research interests include the development of nanoparticles/nanomedicines and biomaterials for biomedical applications, particularly cancer and heart diseases.
+Currently, he supervises 22 PhD students and co-supervises 5 PhD students and 6 MSCA-postdoctoral fellowships.
+His lab makes the unique bridge between medical engineering, pharmaceutical nanotechnology, and tissue engineering by combining unique techniques to develop novel therapeutic formulations for translation into the clinic.
+He is co-author of more than +550 publications (+31000 citations; h-index = 98) and 6 patents.
+He has +300 invited talks around the world.
+He is also in Editorial board member of Advanced Healthcare Materials, Advanced Therapeutics, Chemical Society Reviews, Journal of Controlled Release, VIEW, Journal of Functional Materials, Frontiers in Bioengineering and Biotechnology and Materials, Frontiers in Biomaterials, Precision Nanomedicine, among many others.
+He is Associate Editor of Nano Select, Smart Materials in Medicine, and Drug Delivery and Translational Research, among others.
+Prof. Santos has received prestigious honours, awards and grants, such as the "Talent Prize in Science" in 2010 attributed by the Portuguese Government, the European Research Council Starting Grant in 2013, the European Research Council Proof-of-Concept Grant in 2018, the Young Researcher Award in 2013 attributed by the University of Helsinki, the Academy of Finland Award for Social Impact in 2016, and the Controlled Release Society Young Investigator Award 2021.
 Altogether, Prof. Santos has secured since 2009 +35 research grants nationally and internationally worth of +20 M€.

 |